 Substance Abuse and Trauma Recovery

-The most effective drug and alcohol treatment programmes focus on healing trauma and helping clients learn new coping mechanisms.
+The most effective drug and alcohol treatment programs focus on healing trauma and helping clients learn new coping mechanisms during their addiction recovery.
 Addiction isn’t a choice or a moral indicator; it’s an automatic response to traumatic events.

 Beyond Dopamine and Drug Chemistry